 Pupils in England are required to remain in some form of education until they are 18.
 For the vast majority this will entail A-levels after GCSEs with the view to embarking on a university degree.
-This year, over half of young adults will have continued to university education in September.
+Last year, over 50% of young adults continued to university education in September.
 This is a massive figure, and obviously as individuals and as a nation we would like to be considered well educated.
 But lectures and coursework are not the only means to an education, and although this is certainly not suited to everyone irrespective of their intelligence, it is the default route we are herded towards as teenagers.
-This 50% figure raises a couple of key questions; should so many of us be attending university, and what other avenues are available to the half who are left behind?
+This 50% figure raises a couple of questions; should so many of us be attending university, and what other avenues are available to the half who are left behind?

 Should pupils be driven towards university as the ultimate goal?